Questlove: Early life

 Thompson began performing on South Street in Philadelphia using drums, while Tariq rhymed over his beats and rhythms.
 Thompson and Jay Lonick, a childhood friend, were known for improvisational "call and response" percussion battles with plastic buckets, crates, and shopping carts.
 This style translated into Thompson's usual drumset arrangement, with most drums and cymbals positioned at waist level, emulating his original street setups.

 For the Okayplayer platform and web television OkayAfrica TV, Questlove had his DNA tested in 2011 and genealogists researched his family ancestry.
 Questlove's DNA revealed from both of his biological parents that he is of West African descent, specifically the Mende people (found mostly in Sierra Leone as well as Guinea and Liberia).

 From the PBS television series, Finding Your Roots, hosted by Professor Henry Louis Gates Jr., Questlove learned in December 2017 that he was descended in part from Charles and Maggie Lewis, his three times great-grandparents, who had been taken captive in warfare and sold as slaves in the port of Ouidah, Dahomey (now Benin) to American ship captain William Foster.
 They were among 110 slaves smuggled illegally to Mobile, Alabama, in July 1860 on the Clotilda.
 It was the last known slave ship to carry slaves to the United States.
 Questlove is the only guest to have appeared on Gates's program to be descended from slaves known by name, ship, and where they came from in Africa.

 Career

 1993–1996: Beginnings with the Roots

 The Roots' lineup was soon completed, with Questlove on drums and percussion, Tariq Trotter and Malik B on vocals, Josh Abrams (Rubber Band) on bass (who was replaced by Leonard Hubbard in 1994), and Scott Storch on keyboards.
-While the group was performing a show in Germany, they recorded an album entitled Organix, released by Relativity Records in 1993.
+While the group was performing a show in Germany, they recorded an album titled Organix, released by Relativity Records in 1993.

 Thompson was credited as "B.R.O. the R.?
 (Beat Recycler of the Rhythm)" on Organix, a name he disliked.
 Inspired after hearing the hip-hop group A Tribe Called Quest in 1990, he chose "Questlove" as his new moniker.

 The group continued recording, releasing two critically acclaimed records in 1994 and 1996, Do You Want More?!!!??! and Illadelph Halflife, respectively.